Bi-directional Digital Twin and Edge Computing in the Metaverse: Challenges and Research Directions

 \subsection{Seamless DT Migration}

-The dynamic environment is expected to impose variable delay upon DT migration when handover occurs from one MEC server to another.
+The dynamic environment is expected to impose variable delay and extra power consumption upon DT migration when handover occurs from one MEC server to another.
 This issue is exacerbated in the presence of heterogeneous capabilities and connectivity of MEC servers (e.g., GPU, memory, and communication link).
 Seamless migration of DTs is essential to the provision of continuous Metaverse services.
 While DT migration requires transferring the up-to-date DT state and the historic states, an evolutionary migration approach would be an interesting direction to investigate.
-This approach instantly sends the up-to-date state and the parameters of the DT model, then historical data can be sent on a priority basis.
-This approach ensures the continuity of the service.
+This approach should instantly send the up-to-date state and DT model's parameters, and then historical data can be sent on a priority basis.
+This approach ensures the continuity of the service and avoids unnecessary power consumption.